 Does getting the ACAM2000® vaccine in pregnancy increase the chance of other pregnancy-related problems?

-The ACAM2000® vaccine itself is not associated with an increased chance of pregnancy-related problems, such as preterm delivery (before 37 weeks of pregnancy) or low birth weight (weighing less than 5 pounds, 8 ounces (2500 grams) at birth).
+The ACAM2000® vaccine itself is not expected to increase the chance of pregnancy-related problems, such as preterm delivery (before 37 weeks of pregnancy) or low birth weight (weighing less than 5 pounds, 8 ounces (2500 grams) at birth).
 However, cases of fetal vaccinia have been associated with stillbirth, preterm delivery, and infant death.
 Infants who survive fetal vaccinia can have scars on the skin from the pox marks caused by the virus.

 Does getting the ACAM2000® vaccine in pregnancy affect future behavior or learning for the child?